STIPlab/hackathon/README.md

 The _TIP STI strategies database_ consists of a text corpus including more than 300 STI policy strategy documents (several million words overall) from across 24 OECD countries that covers the past several years, including both the duration of the COVID-19 pandemic and the period immediately prior.
 The documents have been collected in collaboration with national government officials working on STI policies in a range of public administrations and have been pre-processed and machine-translated to English by the OECD.

-Please follow this [link](link) to download the data in .csv-format.
+You can download the data in .csv-format from the resources folder in this repository.

 The dataset includes the following columns:
-- a
+* a
-- b
+* b

 ### STIP Compass policy database